gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Bluster pelted across the mud and threw himself onto the boat as the long-legged bot rolled off it into the river.
-"Come on!" he yelled at his twin brother as Bravo ran-hopped, ran-hopped, and grabbed Bluster's outstretched hand.
+"Come on!" he yelled at his twin brother as Bravo ran-hopped, ran-hopped, and grabbed Bluster's outstretched paw.

 But Maddy and Sindy were too slow.
 The chainsaw bot blocked their way,